Tawag ng Tanghalan: Ikalimang Taon (2021)

 The fifth season premiered on February 8, 2021.
-Klarisse de Guzman and Angeline Quinto were added to the judging panel after the latter's appearance as a guest judge during the previous season.
+Klarisse de Guzman and Angeline Quinto were added to the judging panel after Quinto was a guest judge during the previous season.

-The season featured a new format in which four daily contenders competed for two "spotlight" spots, which they must defend until Saturday against two new contenders who will face them in the coming days; the two remaining spotlight holders at the end of Friday's episode will face off against each other on each Saturday episode, with the weekly winner advancing to the next round.

-From March 18 to April 10, 2021, the season was halted as ABS-CBN decided to temporarily stop holding daily live programs due to the surge of COVID-19 cases in the Greater Manila Area.
-The season resumed on April 12, 2021.

-The season concluded on September 18, 2021, at the ABS-CBN Studio 3, where Reiven Umali of Luzon became the grand champion of the season that spanned for seven months, the shortest in the series.
-Adrian Manibale and Anthony Castillo who was both from Metro Manila placed second and third respectively.
+From March 18 to April 10, the season was halted when ABS-CBN decided to suspend daily live programs due to a surge of COVID-19 cases in the Greater Manila Area.
+It ended on September 18 at ABS-CBN Studio 3, where Reiven Umali of Luzon became grand champion.
+While Adrian Manibale and Anthony Castillo, both from Metro Manila, finished as 2nd and 3rd places respectively.
+The season lasted seven months, the series' shortest.

 Ika-anim na Taon (2021–2023)

 The sixth season premiered on November 22, 2021.
 Marco Sison, Darren Espanto, and Jona Viray were added to the judging panel.

-The season featured Battle of Versions, in which the two daily contenders sang their own versions of a song, with the winner advancing to face the defending champion.
-A defending champion needed five wins to advance to the quarterfinals, while a semi-finalist required eight wins.

-The season was put on hold from January 6 to 15, 2022, as ABS-CBN temporarily stopped producing daily live productions due to the surge of COVID-19.
-The season resumed on January 17, 2022.

-The season concluded on May 6, 2023, at ABS-CBN Studio 10, where Lyka Estrella of Mindanao became the grand champion of the season that spanned for a year and six months, the longest in the series.
-Nowi Alpuerto and Jezza Quiogue, who are both from Luzon, placed second and third respectively.
+The season was suspended from January 6 to 15, 2022, due to another surge in COVID-19 cases, and resumed on January 17.
+It ended on May 6, 2023, at ABS-CBN Studio 10, where Lyka Estrella of Mindanao became grand champion.
+Nowi Alpuerto and Jezza Quioge, both from Luzon, ended as 2nd and 3rd places respectively.
+The 18-month season is the series' longest.